-NH FISHING LICENSES can be purchased on-line.
-Be sure to review the enclosed New Hampshire Freshwater Fishing Digest before fishing. www.nhfishandgame.com
+required for people 16 years of age and older.
+Be sure to review the enclosed New Hampshire Freshwater Fishing Digest before fishing. www.nhfishandgame.com.

 PUBLIC PHONES: Rockywold-Deephaven Camps have public phones for local and U.S. access.
 These phones are located in small buildings named "MA BELL."
-The Rockywold Ma Bell is #40 on the camp map and the Deephaven Ma Bell is #93A on the camp map.
+The Rockywold Ma Bell is #40 on the Camp map and the Deephaven Ma Bell is #93A on the Camp map.